Western Animation / DC Universe Animated Original Movies

 - Batman: Under the Red Hood (2010): A mysterious figure claiming the Joker's original nom de guerre from before his chemical bath emerges in Gotham and attempts to take down the city's underworld from the inside out, taunting Batman all the while.
 An adaptation of Batman: Under the Hood.

 - Superman/Batman: Apocalypse (2010): Superman's teenage cousin from Krypton arrives and is taught the ways of Earth by Superman.
 Darkseid, seeing an opportunity, attempts to acquire her as a pawn.
-An adaptation of Superman/Batman: Supergirl.
+The sequel to Public Enemies and an adaptation of Superman/Batman: Supergirl.

-- Green Lantern: Emerald Knights (2011): A new recruit to the Green Lantern Corps is told of the history of the Corps through a series of vignettes telling the tales of various notable Green Lanterns across time and space.
+- Green Lantern: Emerald Knights (2011): A new recruit to the Green Lantern Corps is told the stories of various notable Lanterns across time and space as a series of vignettes.
+Much like All-Star Superman, it is rated PG.

-- Batman: Year One (2011): Bruce Wayne returns from his life of training to attempt to solve the problem of crime in Gotham while Jim Gordon contends with deep corruption in the police department.
+- Batman: Year One (2011): Bruce Wayne returns from his training abroad to solve the problem of crime in Gotham while Jim Gordon contends with deep corruption in the police department.
 An adaptation of Batman: Year One.

-- Justice League: Doom (2012): Contingency plans developed by Batman, designed to disable every member of the Justice League of America, are stolen and given a fatal twist by a cabal of supervillains.
+- Justice League: Doom (2012): Contingency plans developed by Batman, designed to disable every member of the Justice League, are stolen and given fatal twists by a cabal of supervillains.
 An adaptation of JLA: Tower of Babel.

 - Batman: The Dark Knight Returns (2012, 2013): An elderly Batman must come out of retirement when an enormous street gang threatens to tear Gotham apart.
 A two-part adaptation of Batman: The Dark Knight Returns.